ovh/docs/pages/web_cloud/web_hosting/ftp_cyberduck_user_guide_on_mac/guide.en-ie.md

 Double-click a file or folder to do the following:

-- Read information from a file or folder and modify its permissions (CHMOD).
+- Read information from a file or folder and modify its permissions (CHMOD)
-- Edit the file with the application of your choice.
+- Edit the file with the application of your choice
-- Rename the file or folder.
+- Rename the file or folder
-- Delete the file or folder.
+- Delete the file or folder
-- Download the selected item(s).
+- Download the selected item(s)
-- Create a new folder or file.
+- Create a new folder or file

 The list above is not exhaustive.
 Other actions are possible.
 Visit the [official website](https://cyberduck.io/) of Cyberduck if you need to.